mattiaseyram/personal-site/content/home.md

   - alignment: container-center
     cards:
       - body: >-
-          - Prototyped and developed a product to allow Vlocity customers to execute, create

-          and track recurring automatic declarative tasks in Salesforce Lightning (Aura JS) and Apex (Java), utilizing the Salesforce Lightning Design System
+          * Prototyped and developed the Vlocity Upgrade and Diagnostic Wizard (UPW), a lightning application and platform to create, execute, and track recurring automatic declarative tasks

+          * Guided the docs team on replacing complex administrator documentation with generated UPW JSON files
-          - Created a REST API wrapper to utilize the Tooling API within Salesforce, allowing metadata changes and anonymous code

-          execution on the fly
+          * Created a dynamic REST API wrapper to utilize the Tooling API within Salesforce Lightning and Apex, providing anonymous code execution and metadata changes of any object on the ﬂy

+          * Created a pipeline using Node.js and Jenkins allowing stand-alone applications to be packaged outside of individual Vlocity industry packages, preventing code duplication and increasing maintainability
         date: Fall 2018
         title: Full-Stack Engineering Intern
         subtitle: Vlocity (San Francisco)
-      - body: >-
-          * Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client, provided data management and transformation support, and advised on the client site

-          -Designed and developed Lightning Components, integrated Thomson Reuters ONESOURCE tax tool, and integrated Adyen payment processing for a luxury apparel client’s Salesforce Service Cloud and Communities implementation

-          * Assisted in implementing Salesforce Sales Cloud custom functionality for a leading e-commerce client
-            Provided expertise on Salesforce data automation and continuous integration to other projects within Slalom
+      - body: "* Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client\r- Designed and developed components, integrated TR ONESOURCE tax and Adyen payment for a luxury apparel client’s Sales Cloud and Service Cloud\r- Assisted in implementing Sales Cloud custom functionality for a leading e-commerce client\r- Provided expertise on data analytics and continuous integration best practices to multiple projects\n* Improved the Furniture Bank’s donation management and analytics processes on a pro-bono project \n"
-          * Worked with a non-profit furniture donation organization on a pro-bono project to improve their donation management and analytics processes
         date: Winter 2018
         title: Salesforce Development Intern
         subtitle: Slalom Consulting (Toronto)